ionic-team/ionic-site/docs/v2/theming/ionic-themes/index.md

 ## Starter Themes

 The default theme is configured in the source code of the [default.scss](https://github.com/driftyco/ionic2/blob/master/ionic/themes/default.scss) file.
-If you open that up you'll see it has the variable `$colors`:
+If you open that up, you'll see it has the variable `$colors`:

 ```scss
 $colors: (